Words Sometimes Fail Us

 “I was present at a crossroads at a time when the ASCs were offering leadership in the city.
 If ever Maria’s original idea was lived out in new circumstances, I feel it was done by the Sisters in the inner city during those, hectic, grace-burnt years.”

-She was one of the 17 Sisters and others arrested on July 22, 1969 in Springfield, Illinois to protest treatment of African-Americans in Cairo, Illinois.
+She was one of the 17 Sisters and others arrested on July 22, 1969, in Springfield, IL, to protest treatment of African-Americans in Cairo, IL.
 In 1985, she began another ministry as prison chaplain at a correctional facility in Grants, N.M.
 She continued to write and do chaplaincy at a federal prison when she lived from 1989 to 2003 in Springfield, Missouri.

 Dementia in the final years of her life took the words away, a deep grief for this wordsmith, language lover and conversationalist.